jhannesreimann/email-client-selftest-service/50-implementation/selftest-service/README.md

 ### Autodetect finds the wrong provider

-- Ensure you enter an address like `test-SESSION@selftest.nsipmail.de` (the domain controls autodetect).
+- Prefer **Manual configuration** (host `selftest.nsipmail.de`, ports `143/587` with STARTTLS or `993/465` with SSL/TLS).
+- Some clients (notably Thunderbird) may use Mozilla/Thunderbird ISPDB and propose hosted-provider endpoints (outside of this service's control).
-- DNS propagation/caching can delay SRV changes.
+- DNS propagation/caching can delay A-record changes.

 ### No events show up